fabianlee/spring-micro-with-actuator/README.md

 #  Spring Boot REST microservice with OpenAPI docs and exported Prometheus metrics

-This is a small REST API written with Spring Boot, with REST documentation and interactive test page provided using the OpenAPI standard ([Swagger](https://swagger.io/tools/swagger-ui/)).
+This is a small REST API using the Spring Boot framework, with REST documentation and interactive test page provided using the OpenAPI standard ([Swagger](https://swagger.io/tools/swagger-ui/)).

 The domain model is a simple product inventory.
-You have a list of Products, each has:
+You have a list of [Products](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/java/org/fabianlee/springmicrowithactuator/domain/Product.java), where each has:

 * id (long, database unique identifier)
 * name (string, 120 chars in length describing item)
 * count (int, how many items are still available)
 * price (double, price of each item in dollars and cents)

-The REST service allows you to:
+The [REST service](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/java/org/fabianlee/springmicrowithactuator/service/ProductController.java) allows you to:

 * GET /api/product - list products
 * GET /api/product/{id} - list a specific unique product by id